In this guide

 If you receive either the Carer Payment or the Age Pension, you will receive a Pensioner Concession Card from the government.

-The rate of rental assistance you are eligible to receive with both payments is the same unless you are single and share privately rented accommodation, in which case the rate is different.
+The rate of rental assistance you receive with both payments is the same unless you are single and share privately rented accommodation, in which case the rate is different.

 Both the Carer Payment and Age Pension are counted as part of your taxable income, but the Carer Payment is only taxable when the carer or care recipient reach Age Pension age.